• Skip to primary navigation

 Come up with another idea

 Or three!
 Depending on the relationship I have with an editor and their publication schedule, I might give it time.
-But more often than not, I end up pitching editors I liked working with straight away.
+But more often than not, I end up pitching editors I enjoy working with straight away.

 Ask for a testimonial

-This is more an “I should do this” tip than an “I do this” tip.
-I know that I should but like most of you, I hesitate to ask editors to devote time out of their busy day to give me praise.
-But if someone’s satisfied (or thrilled!) with the work you’ve done for them, they’ll usually be pretty happy to do it.
+If someone’s satisfied (or thrilled!) with the work you’ve done for them, they’ll usually be pretty happy to do it.
 You only need a sentence or two, after all, so ask for referrals or testimonials whenever you can.

 I’ve had editors tell me I’m the best writer they’ve ever worked with.
 But of course, I stupidly never asked them if I could use that quote in my marketing materials.
 I can’t ask now.
 What would I say?
 “Hey editor, you said in 2016 that I was the best writer you ever worked with.
 I know I haven’t written for you in three years, but could I use that on my website?”
 Nope, doesn’t work.
 So do it while you can.